 You will not only get high-quality backlinks but also build your credibility as a local real estate expert in the long run.

 Write guest posts for other authority websites such as online editions of local newspapers.

 In fact, you can use your own research (which we talked about in the tip#2) to write blog posts as a guest contributor.
 Write-ups with original research have a better prospect of getting accepted for publication.

 Tip#4: Create profiles on listing websites and submit your listings

 You are probably already aware of the top real estate websites where you can list properties.
 For example, this will look something like this for the USA-based Realtors:

 Create a profile on these property listing platforms (with the link of your website in the profile) and submit your listings to them on a regular basis.
 Make sure that you leave a link to your website (wherever it’s allowed) in the listings you post.

 In a recent article – Local SEO for Real Estate: Complete Guide, I provided a list of directories where you should list your business.
 Most of these directories provide a ‘nofollow’ link, but they definitely pass SEO juice in form of brand mentions.

 Tip#6: Build free resources for buyers and sellers

-For example, you can create a free course which buyers and sellers can take to help them determine how informed they are about various aspects of property transaction process.
+For example, you can create a free course that buyers and sellers can take to help them determine how informed they are about various aspects of the property transaction process.
 Encourage them to test their learning by prompting them to appear in an online exam at the end of the course or each module.